Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 • Put covers on electrical outlets and protection on door knobs, cabinet handles, faucets, etc.

-• Add sensors to areas that your child should not be in, so you are aware of where they are in the home.
+• Add sensors to areas that your child should not be in, so you are aware of where they are in your home.

-As mentioned, some autistic children are known to try and wander off or escape from their houses, so home security is another aspect to consider.
+As mentioned, some autistic children are known to try to wander off and leave their houses, so home security is another aspect to consider if you have an autistic child.
 This can include:

 Lock and store potential hazards like paint, fertilizer, and cleaners somewhere out of your child’s day-to-day environment, such as the garage or basement.

 Install alarms on their bedroom door, doors leading outside, and windows.
-Of course, keep in mind that an alarm could be intolerable for a child with sensory issues.
+Of course, keep in mind that a blaring alarm could be intolerable for a child with sensory issues.
 Usually, the alarm can be tailored to your child’s specific needs.

 Chances are that your child will open the door when it rings at some stage in their life.
-It’s important to teach them the dangers of opening the door to strangers and learning who they can trust.
+It’s important to teach them the importance of learning who they can trust and the dangers of opening the door to strangers.
 Allistic (non-autistic) children are more likely to be able to read people’s intentions, whereas autistic children tend to be naturally trusting.
 This is an important lesson they can take into adulthood, too.

 It’s critical that you have an emergency plan in place should something happen.
 The first port of call should always be to phone 911 and alert the appropriate authorities.
-All of the relevant emergency numbers should be on hand around your house and in your vehicles.
+All of the relevant emergency numbers should also be easily accessible.
+Display them in an easy-to-reach area and keep them on hand around your house and in your vehicles.
 Providing your child a safety bracelet with their name and emergency contact details may also be useful.
-If they do not like the feeling of a bracelet, then give a laminated card with emergency contact numbers for them to keep at all times or label each piece of their clothing with the same information.
+If they do not like the feeling of a bracelet, then provide a laminated card with emergency contact numbers for them to keep at all times or label each piece of their clothing with the same information.

-If your child has a history of elopement or unsafe behaviors in the home, contact your local police department so they know who your child is, where you live, what they might do and where they might go based on past experience.
-It is always easier to communicate this information proactively than in a crisis situation.
+If your child has a history of elopement or unsafe behaviors in the home, contact your local police department so they know who your child is, where you live, what your child might do, and where they might go based on past experiences.
+It is always easier to communicate this information proactively, rather than in a crisis situation.

-Remember, when preparing for autism at home, that an autistic child is more likely to act out when they become overstimulated.
-In this case, they will need a safe time-out space to refocus.
+When you’re creating a home for an autistic child, remember that they are more likely to act out when they become overstimulated.
+When this happens, they will need a safe time-out space to calm down and refocus.

-Instead of punishing them with a time-out in a corner, create a dedicated space that they can have to themselves to enjoy a moment of peace and quiet, or engage in whatever self soothing strategies work for them.
+Instead of punishing them with a time-out in a corner, create a dedicated quiet space where they can go to have time to themselves, enjoy a moment of peace and quiet, or engage in whatever self-soothing strategies work for them.
 If you continually direct them to this space when they get overstimulated, you teach them a better way to cope with and handle stress.
 Make the space soft, neutral, and welcoming with your child’s favorite toys.

 At Lighthouse Autism Center, we equip our learners and their caretakers with the tools and strategies needed to enhance growth and development through our Lighthouse fusion ABA therapy.
-We also offer a wide array of the best autism resources and information for our clients to turn to and help your child take the important next step in their journey.
+We also offer a wide array of the best autism resources and information for our clients to turn to in order to help your child take the important next step in their journey. or our clients to turn to and help your child take the important next step in their journey.

 Together, we can unlock your child’s potential